Grabbing Sales by the Roots

-During our June 24th Webinar, the 6th in our 7 part series, Karen Barry of The Friedman Group talked about how coaching on the floor is an essential function of store management and driving up sales.
+how is coaching on the floor an essential function of store management and driving up sales?

 The numbers don’t lie.
 However, viewing the metrics by the salesperson does not replace coaching by the manager.
 Just tracking and posting metrics will have a short term effect on performance, but improvement will level off without coaching from the manager.

-If you are a Doorcounts customer, you know the value of the data.
-That report can tell you things like conversion rates, foot traffic counts, average transaction and more.
+If you are a Trakwell customer, you know the value of the data.
+Our quarterly benchmark report can tell you things like conversion rates, foot traffic counts, average transaction and more.

 To improve, you need to analyze the metrics and coach the behaviors you notice.